 It’s crucial that we go above and beyond for the communities we are a part of.
 The community pillar of our strategy focuses on giving back, whether it’s through volunteering, fundraising or making sure we’re responsible for the wellbeing of our guests through a great night’s sleep and providing healthy and delicious food.

-REDUCTION IN CARBON EMISSIONS IN 3 YEARS
+REDUCTION IN CARBON EMISSIONS INTENSITY IN 6 YEARS

 SUPPLIERS GIVEN SUSTAINABILITY RISK ASSESSMENT